 I make a note at the end of each review on when I feel the wine will best be enjoyed, aka the Drinking Window.
-These are always a broad time estimate based on when I feel the wine will be at its best.
-One of the trends in today’s professional wine reviews is to widen drinking windows and thereby move-up the “start drinking date” to a much earlier period than my palate tends to feel comfortable with.
+These are always a broad time estimate based on when I feel the wine will show at its best.
+One of the trends in today’s professional wine reviews is to widen drinking windows and thereby move-up the “start drinking date” to a much earlier period than I often feel comfortable with.
 This of course plays into the reality that most wine drinkers and restaurants don’t cellar their wine, thus making it easier to sell expensive bottles.

-Fresh wines take bottle age (aka cellaring) to come together.
+Fresh/newly released wines often take bottle age and/or cellaring to come together.
 While it’s true that fewer and fewer modern wine drinkers are cellaring their wine for the long term, I’m of the mindset that for age-worthy wines, cellaring can bring out the very finest.
 Not all wines are, of course, crafted to be aged.
-So, while my drinking windows generally start later than most critics and extend for a longer time frame, please keep in mind that it varies from wine-to-wine, vintage-to-vintage.
+So, while my drinking windows generally start a bit later than most critics, and can extend for a longer time frame, please keep in mind that it varies from wine-to-wine, vintage-to-vintage.
 It’s all about personal taste.
 There is no right or wrong in the vinous world when it comes to your palate!
-Personal preferences rule the day but, suffice it to say that I personally prefer properly aged/cellared wines if they’re structured and built for aging.
+Personal preferences rule the day but, suffice-it to say that I personally prefer properly aged/cellared wines if they’re structured and built for aging.

 A few words on the oak élevage (aging) of wine.
-While it is a vital aspect of producing age worthy wines, and for many wines to add the elements to the wine that the winemaker is looking for, not all oak is alike, or created equal.
+While it is an age-old method for producing age-worthy wines, and for many wines to add the elements to the wine that the winemaker is looking for, not all oak is alike, or created equal.
 American oak is heavy with grainy tannin and a high vanilla component.
 French oak can be smooth and caressing with fine-grained tannins and soft, velvety vanilla aspect.
-Slavonian oak can be the most neutral of them all, with low tannin and low-to-nonexistent vanillin.
+Slavonian/Hungarian oak can be the most neutral of them all, with low tannin and low-to-nonexistent vanillin.
 Add to that the varied barrel/cask sizes and toasting levels the barrels can get, along with other wood types for aging vessels, and you have enough confusion that it takes an aerospace engineer to assess the impacts and influence of the oak on the wine.

 And then of course there’s the variability that each grape type responds differently to each oak type.
-For example, in Rioja the indigenous grapes such as Tempranillo respond very well to American oak, which has been historically used in Spain.
+For example, in Rioja the indigenous grapes such as Tempranillo respond well to American oak, which has been historically used in Spain.
 In Burgundy, Oregon, and other Pinot Noir inclined regions, they marry nicely with new French oak.
 And in Italy, while Nebbiolo remains a highly transparent grape type, it doesn’t do as well with an excess of new French oak, yet does do exceptionally well with large format Slavonian oak (called Botti), or used French oak barrels, through which the impact of the oak is reduced by prior use.

-While some wines are aged in one variety of oak and one size barrel, in today’s market many wines are aged in a combination of different sized barrels of differing wood types, and with some of the juice aged for one period, while the balance might be aged for a longer period in differing size and wood type barrels. Élevage can even vary based on the vintage characteristics.
+While some wines are aged in one variety of oak and one size barrel, in today’s market many wines are aged in a combination of different sized and age barrels, of differing wood/material types, and with some of the juice aged for one period, while the balance might be aged for a longer period in differing size and wood/material type barrels/tanks. Élevage can even vary based on the vintage characteristics.
 I generally make some comments about the élevage in many of my reviews, but not all.
 By paying close attention, one can eventually begin to understand the different impact each has on the wine.

 Overall, my view on oak (and wood aging in general) is that it should always blend neatly into the overall package and never dominate the wine.
 If-and-when it does dominate, or convey a sense of imbalanced presence, I’ll comment about it in my review.

 Other Types of Élevage Vessels